pulplift does not let you run unit tests with py.test

 manage.py instead to workaround it.
 I'm hoping we can get py.test working again somehow also.

-#4 Updated by CodeHeeler over 1 year ago
+#4 Updated by CodeHeeler almost 2 years ago

 So I did some digging on this and it seems this error may be related to our use of init.py files and the way unittest handles them: